KlaraM-2808/Ace-Fit/README.md

 Control potential

-Comfort

-Compatibility with user’s profile
+Player compatibility

+Scores are adjustable via a weighting system to support tuning or expansion.

-4. Ranking
+Step 4 — Ranking

-Racquets are ordered by final composite score and displayed in the results template.
+Racquets are sorted in descending order and displayed in the results view.

-Database

-The SQLite database contains a normalized dataset of racquet specifications.

-Table: racquets

-Column	Type	Description
-id	INTEGER	Primary key
-brand	TEXT	Manufacturer
-model	TEXT	Model name
-head_size	INTEGER	Head size (sq in) weight	INTEGER	Weight (g) balance	TEXT	Balance category stiffness	INTEGER	RA stiffness rating string_pattern	TEXT	16x19, 18x20, etc. price	REAL	Retail price

-Population of this table is handled by scrape.py.

-Running AceFit Locally
+6. Installation & Local Setup
-1. Clone
+Clone the repository
 git clone https://github.com/YOUR_USERNAME/acefit.git
 cd acefit

-2. Create virtual environment
+Set up virtual environment
 python3 -m venv venv
 source venv/bin/activate

-3. Install dependencies
+Install dependencies
 pip install -r requirements.txt

-4. Run the Flask application
+Run the server
 flask run

-Application is available at:
+The application runs at:
 http://127.0.0.1:5000/

-Features

-Player-specific racquet recommendations

-Real racquet specifications and technical attributes

-Structured scoring algorithm

-Clean, lightweight backend

-Simple and direct UI built for rapid inputs and interpretation

-Modular architecture that supports future expansion
+7. Engineering Considerations

+A professional engineering environment would benefit from:

+Separation of concerns:
+Algorithm logic, scraping, and app routing are isolated for clarity and maintainability.

+Data normalization:
+Ensures consistent querying, filtering, and scoring.

+Deterministic output:
+Given the same inputs and dataset, the algorithm always yields consistent recommendations, which is important for testing and QA.

+Easy migration:
+Codebase is intentionally structured to be rebuilt as a TypeScript / Node backend in the future.

-Future Improvements
+8. Future Improvements
 Backend

-Rebuild application as a TypeScript Node.js API
+Rebuild backend using TypeScript (Node + Express)

-Add unit tests for scoring logic
+Add automated tests for recommendation functions

+Implement caching to reduce repeated scoring operations

-Introduce a caching layer for faster responses
+Introduce a configuration layer for algorithm weight tuning

-Implement authentication for saving profiles

 Frontend

-Modernize UI using React or Next.js
+Modern client UI (React, Next.js, or Svelte)

-Add multi-step form for improved input clarity
+More granular input steps for better user clarity

-Data and Algorithm
+Data

-Expand dataset with more racquets and custom tags
+Expand dataset to include additional brands and pro models

-Add machine learning model for predictive scoring

-Introduce comfort/injury risk scoring
+Add metadata (comfort indexes, swingweight, spin potential)

-Build an admin interface for updating the racquet dataset
+Provide administrative tools for updating the racquet database

 Deployment

 Deploy to Render, Railway, or AWS

-Add uptime and performance monitoring
+Add logs, monitoring and metrics

-What This Project Demonstrates
+9. What This Project Demonstrates

-Ability to build an end-to-end full-stack application
+AceFit highlights capabilities relevant to a professional engineering environment:

+Backend development using Flask

-Database design and normalization
+Database design and interaction

-Data scraping and preprocessing
+Data ingestion via scraping and cleaning

-Backend architecture and route design

-Practical algorithm design
+Algorithmic thinking and scoring logic

+Practical application of domain knowledge

+Ability to deliver a functioning, complete system

-Clean project structure and maintainable code
+Clean code organization and maintainable structure

-Ability to turn domain expertise (tennis coaching) into functional engineering solutions
+Incremental thinking and clear future expansion pathways

+10. Author

+Klara Milojkovic Trout
+Software Developer & Tennis Professional

 Author